i2p/i2p.www/i2p2www/spec/proposals/147-transport-network-id-check.rst

-  '+' means append and '^' means exclusive-or. payloadLength is a 2 byte unsigned integer protocolVersion is two bytes 0x0000
+  '+' means append and '^' means exclusive-or. payloadLength is a 2 byte unsigned integer protocolVersion is one byte 0x00

 {% endhighlight %}